hcarnes/hcarnes.github.io/_posts/2018-03-27-jquery_front_end_project_recap_static_methods.markdown

 }
 ```

-If you drop into the console and type in `Tag.all()`, you will see the method returns a promise with all of the instances of Tag.
+If you drop into the console and type in `await Tag.all()`, you will see the method returns all of the instances of Tag.

 ![Imgur](https://i.imgur.com/EUnLhTx.png)